-He’s known for off-beat, quirky humour and his endless wit whenever he appears on British panel shows, and this personality would translate perfectly to the Doctor, especially as an extension of the 13th Doctor’s stranger side.
+He’s known for off-beat, quirky humor and his endless wit whenever he appears on British panel shows, and this personality could have translated perfectly to the Doctor, especially as an extension of the 13th Doctor’s more eccentric side.

 Phoebe Waller-Bridge's career has gone from strength to strength in recent years.
 She is best known for creating and starring in Fleabag but is also responsible for the first season of Killing Eve and the 2016 Channel 4 comedy mini-series, Crashing.

-With experience in both comedy and drama, Phoebe Waller-Bridge could well be a perfect Doctor, capable of both light-hearted madness and dealing with the more serious moments, too.
+With experience in both comedy and drama, Phoebe Waller-Bridge could have been a perfect Doctor, capable of both light-hearted madness and dealing with the more serious moments in the show, too.

-Given Kris was previously rumored to be in the running for the 12th Doctor, it would make sense for him to still be up for consideration.
+Given Kris was previously rumored to be in the running for the 12th Doctor but missed out to Peter Capaldi, it was definitely a possibility that he was up for consideration for the 14th, too.

-Vicky McClure isn't the only Line of Duty star that people believe might be playing the next Doctor!
+Vicky McClure wasn't the only Line of Duty star that some fans thought could be in the running to be the next Doctor!

 Matt Berry has appeared in a range of British comedy series like The IT Crowd, The Mighty Boosh, and Toast of London.
 More recently, he's played a lead role in the FX series comedy-horror series What We Do In the Shadows.

-Many of Matt's big roles have seen him playing blustering, over-the-top characters, and the Doctor would be a bit different to his past work.
-With Steven Toast set to return for Toast of Tinseltown, Matt Berry might be ready for a change of pace.
+Many of Matt's big roles have seen him playing blustering, larger-than-life characters, and the Doctor would have been quite a different role compared to some of his work.
+Having brought Steven Toast back to our screens in Toast of Tinseltown, we thought it possible that Berry could have been interested in playing the Doctor.